A

 O

-orphrey 13th century onwards
+orphrey 13th century onwards term for an item richly

-term for embroidered with gold thread, especially decorating the borders
+embroidered with gold thread, especially decorating the borders

 orfray see orphrey